-An aggregate of 4,333,939 shares of the Company's common stock were reserved for issuance under the Directors' Plan as of June 30, 2019.
-This amount is increased annually, by the sum of 200,000 shares and the aggregate number of shares of the Company's common stock subject to awards granted under the Directors' Plan during the immediately preceding fiscal year.
-There were 2,274,098 shares available for issuance under the Directors' Plan as of June 30, 2019.
+An aggregate of 4,598,838 shares of the Company's common stock were reserved for issuance under the Directors' Plan as of June 30, 2020.
+This amount was increased annually through July 1, 2019, by the sum of 200,000 shares and the aggregate number of shares of the Company's common stock subject to awards granted under the Directors' Plan during the immediately preceding fiscal year.
+There were 2,481,050 shares available for issuance under the Directors' Plan as of June 30, 2020.